Enhancing generalizability of machine learning general effective-viscosity turbulence model via tensor basis normalization: Introduction

+Current machine learning turbulence models predicated on the general effective-viscosity hypothesis exhibit substantial limitations in generalization performance, demonstrating a notable disparity compared to corresponding research at the physical level 3.
+Wu et al. \cite{wu_development_2024} proposed a systematic, quantitative evaluation framework for assessing turbulence model generalization performance (as delineated in Table \ref{Table: Generalizaion_level_of_1_to_4}).
+Empirical evidence suggests that through innovative methodologies such as conditional field inversion \citep{wu_development_2024} and the rubber-band model \citep{bin_constrained_2024}, machine learning turbulence models operating at the physical level 3 have successfully attained generalization level 3.
+In marked contrast, physical level 2 machine learning turbulence models founded on the general effective-viscosity hypothesis continue to encounter formidable obstacles regarding generalization performance, with an overwhelming majority failing to satisfy even generalization level 2 criteria.
+This pronounced discrepancy underscores the necessity and urgency of developing novel methodological approaches to enhance the generalization capacities of physical level 2 machine learning turbulence models.

+In this work, we introduce an innovative tensor basis normalization technique and apply it to enhance the generalizability of machine learning turbulence models to generalization level 4.
+Our study utilizes DNS results from incompressible periodic hills \cite{xiao_flows_2019} as a benchmark.
+The assessment results demonstrate that turbulence models based on our tensor basis normalization technique preserve the law of the wall simulation performance compared to the baseline $k$-$\epsilon$ model while accurately simulating three-dimensional NACA0012 flows and transonic axial compressor rotor flows.
+The latter are particularly challenging as they are influenced by bluff-body separation and adverse pressure gradient separation while featuring extremely high rotation speeds and shock wave phenomena within the flow field.
+These transonic axial compressor rotor flows represent complex flow conditions that differ substantially from the training dataset and closely resemble engineering applications.
+Based on these results, we conclude that our machine learning turbulence models successfully achieve generalization level 4.

-The structure of this paper is organized as follows: Section \ref{sec:Framework of the machine learning turbulence models} delineates the framework of the machine learning turbulence models.
-Section \ref{sec:Results} presents and analyzes the results obtained from our machine learning turbulence models.
-Finally, Section \ref{sec:Conclusions} synthesizes the findings and concludes the study.
+The structure of this paper is organized as follows: Section \ref{sec:Methodology} describes the methodology employed in this work.
+Section \ref{sec:Results} presents and analyzes the results.
+Section \ref{sec: Discussion} discusses the symbolic regression equation of the proposed turbulence model.
+Section \ref{sec: Conclusion} provides the conclusions of this study. \ref{sec: Detail_of_symbolic_regression results} details the training results of the symbolic regression. \ref{sec: Results_of_symbolic_regression-based_turbulence_model_without_normalization} evaluates the performance of the symbolic regression-based turbulence model without normalization.